Arunaggiri-Pandian/StationMaster-NYC-Bikes/README.md

 An end-to-end data-intensive application designed to monitor and track the real-time inventory of bicycles and docking spaces within the Citibike Bike Sharing stations across New York City.

+## Tools Used:

+### **Apache Spark**:
+Apache Spark is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning, and graph processing.
+In this project, Spark's streaming capabilities are harnessed to process real-time bike and weather data efficiently.

+### **Delta Tables**:
+Delta Lake is an open-source storage layer that brings ACID transactions to Apache Spark and big data workloads.
+This project employs delta tables to manage the bronze, silver, and gold levels of data quality and refinement, ensuring reliability and performance.

+### **Databricks**:
+Databricks is a platform that provides a unified analytics platform and is a commercial version of Apache Spark.
+The model registry of Databricks is used to manage the different stages of machine learning models (staging and production) and ensure seamless deployment.

+### **MLflow**:
+MLflow is an open-source platform to manage the machine learning lifecycle, including experimentation, reproducibility, and deployment.
+In this project, MLflow manages experiments, model registration, hyperparameter tuning, and artifact storage, ensuring traceability and version control.

+### **DBFS (Databricks File System)**:
+DBFS is a distributed file system installed on Databricks clusters.
+The data of this project, given its volume and structure, is securely stored in DBFS, ensuring scalability and high availability.

+### **SQL**:
+Structured Query Language (SQL) is used for managing and querying large datasets efficiently.
+In the context of this project, SQL aids in exploratory data analysis, providing insights on trip trends, effects of holidays, and weather patterns on system usage.

+By utilizing this combination of cutting-edge tools and platforms, the project ensures robustness, scalability, and high performance in monitoring and forecasting bike availability in NYC's Citibike stations.

 ## Key Features and Processes:

 ### **ETL Pipeline:**